DotMaui/VultureCSSCore/README.md

 If you don't use JAVA in your project you can use VultureCSS through API.
 [View the complete documentation](https://api.dotmaui.com/vulturecss/).

 Or use VultureCSS via the website: [vulturecss.dotmaui.com](https://vulturecss.dotmaui.com/)

+For bug reports, support or customization requests you can also contact us via Telegram at [@DotMaui](https://t.me/DotMaui).

 If you like this project you can support it by offering us a coffee.
 [You can donate through PayPal](https://dotmaui.com/donate/).